-For more information on these tests, see "Testing Procedures" starting on page 5 lows high frequency probes (greater than 5 MHz) to image key testing targets within the first 4 cm of the phantom.
-This combination allows testing of most transducers in clinical imaging frequencies from 2 to 20 MHz.
+For more information on these tests, see "Testing Procedures" starting on page 5 zone allows high frequency probes (greater than 5 MHz) to image key testing targets within the first 4 cm of the phantom.
+This combination allows testing of most transducers in clinical imaging frequencies from 2 to 20 MHz, and, unlike other phantoms with lower attenuation values, this phantom complies with IEC Technical Standard 62736.